 Download page for Digital Technologies in Schools research; printed copies can be provided on request to firstname.lastname@example.org.

 The last two surveys (2016/17 and 2014) were shorter and simpler than in previous years, and schools were able to provide responses online or on paper.
 These surveys were open to all schools; in previous years a representative sample of schools was invited to respond.

 The results of the survey are published on the web; a printed copy sent to all schools, and is also available on request.

 Schools that participated in the survey receive a confidential Report Card, comparing their responses with the average for schools of a similar type.
 In recent surveys, schools that complete the questionnaire by the close date were entered into a prize draw for a set of ten Chromebooks.

 The 20/20 Trust has coordinated and disseminated the research since 2005.
 The Trust has initiated school digital technology projects since 1996, starting with NetDay and continuing with Living Heritage and Computers in Homes.
 We have a strong research and evidence-based approach to all our programmes’ initiation, management and reporting.

 The actual survey work has been carried out by Research New Zealand since 1994.
 The research is supported by a number of partners from government and business.
-Partners for the 2014 survey include Hewlett-Packard New Zealand, InternetNZ, Microsoft, the Ministry of Education, Research New Zealand, Te Puni Kokiri, Whats Just Changed, The Science Learning Hub at Waikato University, Network for Learning and Chorus.
+Partners for the 2016/17 survey include 2 Degrees, the Ministry of Education, InternetNZ, Microsoft, Netsafe and Research New Zealand.
+2014 partners included Hewlett-Packard New Zealand, InternetNZ, Microsoft, the Ministry of Education, Research New Zealand, Te Puni Kokiri, Whats Just Changed, The Science Learning Hub at Waikato University, Network for Learning and Chorus.